thomaswyrick/duplicate-data-generator/README.md

 # duplicate-data-generator
-This script will create duplicates in known quantities to test record linkage (e.g. MDM) systems.
-To further test the fuzzy matching of your record linkage system, the script can trasposition and mistype duplicated columns.
+This script will create duplicates in known quantities for testing record linkage (e.g. MDM) systems.
+To test fuzzy matching, it can optionally transposition and mistype duplicated columns.

 Note: this script is only a thin wrapper over the existing [Faker](https://github.com/joke2k/faker) library.